 It’s pretty obvious how big these two days are in the world of both retail and e-commerce.
 These days, along with many others, are two days are days that you can also leverage.

-Use them to bring more attention to your brand and your Holiday marketing campaign.
+Leverage your Black Friday/Cyber Monday marketing campaign to bring more attention to your brand and your Christmas marketing campaign.

 Of course, you can offer the massive discounts that all other retailers do, but what will make you stand out is adding value to each purchase.